durden/dunder_talk/ordered_dict.md

 # Presenter Notes

-- Immutuable only needs getitem, len
+- Immutable only needs getitem, len
-- Mutuable needs setitem
+- Mutable needs setitem
 - Implementing __contains__ usually not needed, default behavior is to loop over your items and return if it was found.